derberg/code-of-conduct-sentiment-analysis-github-action/README.md

 ## Troubleshooting

-You can enable more log information in GitHub Action by adding `ACTIONS_STEP_DEBUG` secret to repository where you want to use this action.
-Set the value of this secret to `true` and you'll notice more debug logs from this action.
+You can enable more log information in GitHub Action by adding `ACTIONS_STEP_DEBUG` secret to the repository where you want to use this action.
+Set the value of this secret to `true`, and you'll notice more debug logs from this action.

 ## Development